FzJo/dwwm-php/README.md

-* Propose a page "site under maintenance" if a levable has been raised
+* Propose a page "site under maintenance" if a Throable has been throwed

 ___